How To Donate Food

 Canned meat, peanut butter, soups, chili beans, cereal, canned fruit and vegetables, whole grain rice, pasta and oats.

-Please no glass, perishable, expired, or opened items.
+Please no perishable or opened items.

 Questions about food donations?